lombardpress/lombardpress-schema/docs/critical.md

 #### Description

-A word or phrase is transmitted in some or all of the textual tradition, but the editor or another scholar has suspected that it does not belong in the text and suggests it be removed.
+A word or phrase is transmitted in some or all of the textual tradition, but the editor or another scholar has suspected that it does not belong in the text and suggests that it be removed.

 #### Rules